-Alternate media includes instructional or course materials, textbooks, and college publications, which are converted into accessible formats.
-Alternate media allows students with disabilities to access standard print materials in a format that they can use.
+Alternate media includes instructional materials (textbooks, articles, etc.) which are converted into accessible formats.
+Alternate media allows students with disabilities to access standard print materials in a format that they can use, often with assistive technology, given the nature of their disability.

 Examples of alternate media offered: